We provide residential parking permits to residents who have a time restriction out the front of their properties.

 Conditions of operation

-All parking permits are issued on a street or area basis and are valid in the specified street or area only.
+- All parking permits are issued on a street and are valid in that specified street.

-Permit is valid only in your specified street or adjoining area.
+- Permit is valid only in your specified street.
 However, residential parking permits are not valid in:

 (that is: bus zones, no stopping etc. or other parking prohibitions as specified in the Road Rules Victoria)